magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 1. Run the <a href="#m2devgde-xlate-generatortool">dictionary generator tool</a> for a directory or a theme, for which you need to create a translation.
 1. Make the necessary translations for a module or a theme.
-1. Run the <a href="#m2devgde-xlate-packtool">language pack tool</a> to upload a dictionary.
+1. Run the <a href="#m2devgde-xlate-packtool">language package tool</a> to upload a dictionary.
 Alternatively, upload a dictionary file to `i18n` folder of a module or a theme, for instance: `app/code/Vendor/CustomModule/i18n/fr_FR.csv`.